Salvation Army to undergo renovations

 FAYETTEVILLE, Ark.
-(KNWA) — The Salvation Army is preparing to renovate its shelter in Fayetteville to double its capacity.
+(KFTA) — The Salvation Army is preparing to renovate its shelter in Fayetteville to double its capacity.

 Area commander Joshua Robinett says that in about one month, 28 beds will be added to the shelter, along with a new computer lab, two individualized apartments for families, and an additional five beds for its rehab program.